THE VOICES OF THE WELLS

 (1) To deeply and honestly explore our own individual journeys to authenticity and belonging;

-(2) Beginnng from the perspective we will gain by exploring our own journeys, gifts and skills, to then explore the ways in which women can reclaim our ancient roles as protectors and guardians of the land.
+(2) Beginning from the perspective gained by exploring our own journeys, gifts and skills, to then explore the ways in which women can reclaim our ancient roles as protectors and guardians of the land.

 The central tenet of this course, as in the rest of my work, is that we can only feel a true sense of belonging to this earth, and can only become its guardians and protectors, by developing a deep, embodied, grounded relationship with the land.
 The creative imagination – and above all, the mythic imagination – is also critical to our work.
 The intertwining of the two is what I call ‘enchantment’.
 The content of the course will be informed by academic/professional qualifications, and by my practice, as a psychologist and mythologist.
 The orientation will be deeply ecological.

 This course is a self-study course, and it lasts for 16 weeks.
 The course material is divided into eight main sections, and every two weeks for the duration of the course, you’ll receive a set of written materials to download and work with.
 Every four weeks, you’ll receive a link to watch a video in which Sharon speaks informally with other teachers about issues relevant to the course.
 You’ll also receive a weekly email with reflections, practices and issues for you to consider.